 In addition, the institution needs to comply with the standards noted in the Principles of Accreditation: Foundations for Quality Enhancement.
 In this resource, you can learn more about SACSCOC and its requirements.
 The SACSCOC Board of Trustees assesses each school and makes accreditation decisions using this document.

 Obtaining accreditation from SACSCOC requires following a procedure that includes four phases.
 The following outlines the process:

-Before becoming eligible to submit an application for membership, prospective applicants must partake in two different virtual events, the Pre-Applicant Workshop and the Pre-Applicant Institutional Effectiveness Workshop.
+Before becoming eligible to apply for membership, prospective applicants must partake in two different virtual events — the Pre-Applicant Institutional Effectiveness Workshop and the Pre-Applicant Workshop.

 Each workshop has two parts.
 The first is for watching slide presentations, and the second is a conference call where prospective applicants can discuss and address questions.
 Institutions can register only two people to participate in these workshops.
 There is a fee per participant for each workshop.